Jacqueline Buckingham: Career

-She launched Style Meets Life in 2008, a column and website assisting women with choices regarding personal presentation and fashion.
+In 2008, she launched Style Meets Life, a column and website assisting women with choices regarding personal presentation and fashion.

+She has also served as director of the Wellness Institute at the Crow Collection of Asian Art in Dallas.

+In 2018, Buckingham created The Box, a series of short films that she wrote, directed, produced, and starred in.

+Entrepreneurship and advocacy

+Buckingham has founded several initiatives related to women's health and advocacy, including HPH Global Inc. and the Women's Intimate and Sexual Health (W.I.S.H.)
+Foundation.

+She also founded Huge Pussy, a product line associated with women's advocacy initiatives, which has supported organizations including Planned Parenthood, The Pink Fund, and NARAL.

+In 2023, she launched the podcast Cliterology (later renamed MENO), focused on women's health topics.

+She is the founder of MENO, a platform focused on menopause and women's health education.

 Personal life

 In 1995, Buckingham married museum director Maxwell L. Anderson.
 They were briefly divorced in 2013 before announcing their re-marriage three months later.
 They are now no longer married.
 She and Anderson have two children, Chase and Devon.
 As the first lady of several art museums, she made a name for herself in the New York Society circuit, culminating in 2003 in a two-page profile in W. A year after the attack on the World Trade Center, her fashion sense was cited in the pages of The New York Times as embodying glamour's return.

 The New York Times subsequently reported about her to illustrate the challenges of recruiting spouses as part of professional recruitment for museum jobs.
 While living in Indiana, she undertook an expensive interior redesign of the 13000 sqft official residence of the Indianapolis Museum of Art.